 Because I was trying to make these cheese platters budget-friendly, I didn’t add everything that I might.
 If you want to add a few extra components, or swap out a cheese for some olives, here are my suggestions for a beautiful board:

 - Cheese – Use a mix of soft cheeses, spreadable cheeses, and hard cheese.
 Aged cheeses, unexpected cheddar, blue cheese add stronger flavor.
-Honey or blueberry goat cheese will add a nice touch.
+Honey or blueberry goat cheese will add a nice sweet touch.

 - Nuts/Crackers – You can go in so many options with this section.
 Try the truffle marcona almonds (SO good) and in addition to water crackers, put out baguette slices, brioche toasts, cheese sticks, or any other cracker that looks good.